kyleoneill/leagueBot/readme.md

 2. `!build [champion]` - Lists the most popular build for the input champion.
 3. `setName [summoner]` - Sets your summoner name.
 4. `!summoner [SummonerName]` - Provides information about a summoner, such as ranking.
-5. `!random` - Gives you a random champion to play.
+5. `!random [lane]` - Gives you a random champion to play, you can also give the command a specific lane to select for.
 6. `!lose` - When you lose, this command will ~~remind you that you're garbage~~ help raise your spirits.
 7. `!win` - Fetches a happy kitty from Google to help celebrate a well earned victory.
 8. `!free` - Lists the free champions for the week.